 By the end of September 1353, Sir John was appointed Attorney-General for Joan of Bar, Countess of Surrey.

 On 8th September 1354, Sir John, now known as Knight Banneret, sailed from Plymouth to Aquitaine with the Prince of Wales and 300 others in the cog, Juliana.
-A Banneret was a knight who led a company in battle under his own banner and could only be conferred by the sovereign and in the field of battle.
+A Banneret was a knight who led a company in battle under his own banner.
+Such an honour (Knight Banneret) could only be conferred by the sovereign and in the field of battle.
 Knights Banneret were second to none but Knights of the Garter.

 Before 20th September 1354, while on the voyage, Sir John was won 40 shillings off the Prince of Wales at the card game, tales (“odds and evens”).
 Sir John was referred to as “Dominus” (Lord) in the record of the Prince’s expenses.